 Efren "Bata" Reyes, Jr., billiards champion known for his toothy smile.

 Rafael "Paeng" Nepomuceno, six-time World Bowling Champion honored by the government as the "Athlete of the 20th Century".

 Brandon "The Truth" Vera, Filipino-American MMA fighter at the UFC.

 Mark "The Filipino Wrecking Machine" Munoz, another Filipino-American MMA fighter at the UFC.

-Erik Spoelstra, Filipino-American (through his mother) coach of the LeBron James-era Miami Heat who led it to back-to-back championships in 2012 and 2013, becoming the first half-Asian coach in any of the four major American sports leagues (as well as the first to win an NBA title).
+Erik Spoelstra, Filipino-American (through his mother) coach of the LeBron James-era Miami Heat, who led it to back-to-back championships in 2012 and 2013, becoming the first half-Asian coach in any of the four major American sports leagues (as well as the first to win an NBA title).

 The Philippines in Fiction:

 Anime and Manga